bangerang/SwiftMachine/README.md

 print(pizza.state) // .makingDough since we specified this as the initial state

-pizza.state = .addTopping([salami, onion]]
+pizza.state = .addingTopping([salami, onion]]

 print(pizza.state) // .addingTopping

 pizza.state = .eating

-print(pizza.state) // still .addTopping since transition between .addTopping and .eat is not allowed, you have the bake the pizza first!
+print(pizza.state) // still .addingTopping since transition between .addTopping and .eating is not allowed, you have the bake the pizza first!

 pizza.state = .baking